stolenbeer/stolenbeer.github.io/_posts/2017-05-12-011a-Summer-and-Salt.markdown

 I hedged away from using a commercial liquid lactobacillus culture, mainly due to cost.
 I was cottoned on to the fact that probiotics can be used as an alternative source of lacto for kettle sours by my brewing bro-from-another-mo [beardybrew](https://www.instagram.com/beardybrew).
 The process on kettle souring using probiotics is well covered by [Sour Beer Blog](http://sourbeerblog.com/lactobacillus-2-0-advanced-techniques-for-fast-souring-beer/).

 I landed upon using a probiotic capsules containing *Lactobacillus Plantarum*; the product being *Ethical Nutrients "IBS Support"*.
-This strain of Lacto prefers to ferment at room temperature, which works well for me as I don't have any specialised equipment to keep my wort warm for extended periods of time.
+This strain of Lacto prefers to ferment at room temperature, which works well for me as I don't have the gear to keep my wort warm for extended periods of time.
 Required pitching rate is *10 billion cells : 1 L of wort*.
 For this product, this converts to *1 capsule : 2 L of wort* as each capsule contains 20 billion cells.

 ---